 Carpenter George Robert Gilbert (1867-1930) was the son of village policeman Robert Gilbert.
 They lived in the double house, now Gilbert's Cottage and The Haunt.

 George Gilbert, a rather dapper character, had known the old rector since he began work as the garden boy at the age of 12.

 He joined the Massey household when his father was posted elsewhere.
 He was to work for him for the next forty years.
 Although he was first employed as a carpenter, in later life is thought to have acted as Massey's agent collecting rent.

 It was Gilbert who had to destroy Massey's clothes after his death and look after his dog.

-The building was never finished during Massey's lifetime and lay boarded up for years after his death in 1919.
+The building was not completed during the Rev. Massey's lifetime and lay boarded up for years after his death in 1919.

 No one can be sure why he built the folly, although there are various versions of the story existing in village folklore.

 One suggests that Massey believed local towns would spread across the Hampshire countryside, Farringdon would be in the centre of this new urban sprawl and the Folly would become the Town Hall of this new city.
 If this is true, perhaps Massey had an inkling of the number of houses that would be built in this part of Hampshire after his demise.

 of the story attributes the unusual design of the building to Massey's desire

 to impress a local widow who had returned from India, suggesting the design